 I think there is a contrast with what’s going on in France, and in the UK, and the US.
 Of course, you do have in the US the Boasian tradition – Humboldt, Boas – but it’s focused mainly on indigenous cultures of North America, so it has this kind of niche, and in there, it’s a sort of rescue operation in some ways, and in some ways politically liberal.
 Boas himself counts as a liberal, although there is a more complicated story there, actually.

-If you think of Saussure’s langue, a concept — whatever you make of it — which is very free of some of the ideology that sticks to the German concepts of Volk and then language community and so on, it seems almost Cartesian in its abstractness, and I think that is very significant.
+If you think of Saussure’s langue, a concept — whatever you make of it — which is very free of some of the ideology that sticks to the German concepts of Volk and language community and so on, it seems almost Cartesian in its abstractness, and I think that is very significant.
 Saussure does have a reception in Germany, and there is structural linguistics, but the idea tends to be that, well, the conceptual structure of the language should have some basis in history, tradition, and so on.
 So German linguistics is very different from Saussurean structuralism, which, if you take it puristically, is entirely synchronic.
 There is no real narrative you can make of the history of a language, in a sort of ideological “The story of language X”.

 I think there is a kind of continental sensibility because of the effect of World War I on state boundaries in Europe, and there is a level of insecurity and uncertainty which doesn’t apply in the US and the UK, which really makes a big difference.
 Because German linguistics falls largely under Germanistik, which was an extremely conservative discipline, the people in Germanistik on the whole were on the right.
 They didn’t necessarily become true Nazis, but they were certainly on the völkisch side, as opposed to, say, sociology in Germany.